LA Rams star Van Jefferson’s wife goes into labour during Super Bowl

 Ahead of the Super Bowl, Samaria posted a photo on Instagram of the family on the field after the Rams’ NFC Championship win over the San Francisco 49ers.

-“Thanking God for constantly showing favor to my family.
+“Thanking God for constantly showing favour to my family.
 We are so blessed!!!
 And what a season for this team!
 WE’RE GOING TO THE SUPER BOWL BABY,” she captioned the picture.

 Ms Jefferson previously told The Athletic that she was preparing just in case the baby came early.